-LandAmerica sold off its core title insurance business to a Florida-based company and dismantled the rest of the company.
+LandAmerica sold off its core title insurance business to a

 The legal cases involving the liquidations of Circuit City and LandAmerica are winding down.
 Big buildings vacated by the giants are filling up again.